rdmilligan/Saltwash360/README.md

 A simple React 360 application which includes:
 * A truck that beeps its horn and drives away
 * Ambient and point light
-* A text button to increment a counter
+* A text button to enter a room
 * An image button to switch the environment and conditionally render a flower

 ![Saltwash360](https://rdmilligan.files.wordpress.com/2018/12/React360_3DObject_Flower.png "Saltwash360")